Misakihime21/UE_PlatformGame/README.md

 + "You need the key" for the ending door;
 + fixed climbing after the falling plaftorms if u fall earlier;
 + door leads to ending;

-- kills count;
++ kills count;

-- checkpoint sound;
++ non-static damage - it's gonna look better if the damage is within the certain range, like 20-30;
++ health sphere aren't used with full HP + UI;

 - AI generated pictures for menu;